Comparative cooperative law, made usable

 U.S. Southern Edition

-Short visual overview of the Southern Edition
+Short visual overview of the U.S. Southern Edition

-• Organizes analysis around recurring legal questions rather than only document browsing
+• Organized around recurring legal questions

-• Produces structured comparisons, answer summaries, and brief-style outputs
+• Produces comparisons, structured outputs, and briefs

 Explore U.S. Southern Edition